biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 Decoupling resources, parameters and nextflow script
 =======================

-When you make a complex pipelines you might want to keep separated the definition of resources needed, the default parameters and the main script.
+When making a complex pipelines it is conveninet to keep the definition of resources needed, the default parameters and the main script separately from each other.
-You can achieve this by two additional files:
+This can be achieved using two additional files:

 - nextflow.config
 - params.config

-The **nextflow.config** file allows to indicate the resources needed for each class of processes.
+The **nextflow.config** file allows to indicate resources needed for each class of processes.
-You can label your processes to make a link with the definitions in the nextflow.config file.
-This is an example of a nextflow.config file:
+This is achieved labeling processes in the nextflow.config file:

 .. code-block:: groovy